101companies/101simplejava/README.md

 This command leaves the contributions in a state, ready to be imported into an Eclipse workspace.

 NOTE: Windows users should run gradlew.bat instead from a command prompt, not from the Windows Explorer.

+If you want to build just a specific contribution, descend into that contributions directory, e.g.

+    $ cd contributions/antlrAcceptor

+and run the gradlew script from there, i.e.

+    $ ../gradlew build